samir755/technical_test_infra/README.md

 * `vb.customize` : Following the configuration of your computer, you can increase or decrease values if needed (Ram, Core..).

 ### install.sh
-Then, create `install.sh` bash script who contain all the command needed for install VM with the Symfony App.
+Then, create `install.sh` bash script who contain all the command line needed for install Web Server environment with the Symfony App.

-`helpme.sh` file contain the basic command for configure a linux Web Server.
+`helpme.sh` file contain the basic command line for configure a linux Web Server.
 Feel free to use it.

 ### Readme.md